CopernicaMarketingSoftware/Documentation/Yothalot/php-race.md

 # Yothalot\Race

-Yothalot is specially developed for mapreduce tasks.
-Yet, it turns out that the Yothalot framework provides some extra useful features besides running mapreduce algorithms.
-E.g. it is possible to easily process a lot of data simultaneously.
-This can be done by using empty reducer and writer steps.
+The Yothalot\Race class allows you to write a mapreduce task with empty mapper and writer methods.
+This is useful if you just want to process a lot of data and want to avoid the overhead of the reducer and writer steps.
-However, there is a limitation in this process.
-You have to wait till all files are processed.
-What if you want to process a lot of files, but you are only interested in the first result you get, or, you want to avoid the overhead of the empty writer and reducer steps.
-Yothalot\Race is a solution for this problem.
-Using Yothalot\Race is as simple as using Yothalot\MapReduce, or maybe even simpler.
+Moreover, the *Yothalot\Race* class overs you the possibility to stop a job without processing all the data.
+Using Yothalot\Race is as simple as using Yothalot\MapReduce.
 Instead of creating a class that implements the Yothalot\MapReduce interface you create a class that implements the Yothalot\Race interface.
 You can use this class like you use your mapreduce classes.
-That is it.

 ## Yothalot\Race interface